Japanese war crimes: Cannibalism

 Many written reports and testimonies which were collected by the Australian War Crimes Section of the Tokyo tribunal, and investigated by prosecutor William Webb (the tribunal's future Judge-in-Chief), indicate that Japanese personnel committed acts of cannibalism against Allied prisoners of war in many parts of Asia and the Pacific.
 In many cases, these acts of cannibalism were inspired by ever-increasing Allied attacks on Japanese supply lines, and the death and illness of Japanese personnel which resulted from hunger.
 According to historian Yuki Tanaka: "cannibalism was often a systematic activity which was conducted by whole squads which were under the command of officers".
 This frequently involved murder for the purpose of securing bodies.
-For example, an Indian POW, Havildar Changdi Ram, testified that "[on November 12, 1944,] the Kempeitai beheaded [an Allied] pilot.
+For example, a British Indian Army POW, Havildar Changdi Ram, testified that "[on November 12, 1944,] the Kempeitai beheaded [an Allied] pilot.
 I saw this from behind a tree and watched some of the Japanese cut flesh from his arms, legs, hips, buttocks and carry it off to their quarters ...
 They cut it [into] small pieces and fried it."

 In some cases, flesh was cut from living people: another Indian POW, Lance Naik Hatam Ali (later a citizen of Pakistan), testified in New Guinea and stated: